harishkotra/ElasticEmail.Wordpress-EmailSend/readme.md

 To connect WordPress to Elastic Email:
 1. Log in to your WordPress dashboard and click Plugins in the left sidebar.
-2. Click Add New at the top of the page and then, search for “ElasticEmail API Sender” and click “Install Now”.
+2. Click Add New at the top of the page and then, search for “Elastic Email Sender” and click “Install Now”.
 3. Alternatively, download the plugin and upload the content of “eemail.zip” to your plugins directory, which usually is “/wp-content/plugins/”.
 4. Click Activate Plugin.
 5. Enter your [Elastic Email API key](https://elasticemail.com/account/#/settings/apiconfiguration) in the plugin settings, and click Save Changes.